Dar He: The Story of Emmett Till

 In 1955, a 14-year-old black Chicago youth traveled to the Mississippi Delta with country kinfolk and southern cooking on his mind.
 He walked off the train and into a world he could never understand — a world of thick color lines, of hard-held class systems and unspeakable taboos.
 Young Emmett crossed that line and stepped into his gruesome fate by whistling at a white woman.
 This riveting play chronicles the murder, trial and unbelievable confession of the men accused of Till's lynching.
 The one-actor, multiple-character original drama is available in 90-minute full-length production for mixed general audiences, plus a 50-minute student version, recommended for grades 8-up, with accompanying study guide.

 Actor and playwright Mike Wiley spent the first decade of his professional career fulfilling a focused mission to bring educational theatre to young audiences.
-His acclaimed work has now expanded to performing arts centers and universities nationwide.
+His acclaimed work has now expanded to performing arts centers and universities nationwide and to film screens and festivals around the world.
 In the early days of his career, Wiley found few theatrical resources to shine light on key events and figures in black history.
 In an impressive body of original dramas, Wiley has introduced countless students to stories and legacies of Emmett Till, the Tuskegee Airmen, Henry "Box" Brown and more.
-Wiley holds a Masters of Fine Arts from the University of North Carolina at Chapel Hill and has appeared on the Discovery Channel, The Learning Channel and the National Geographic Channel and has been profiled in Our State magazine.
-During 2010, he gained additional acclaim and multiple "Best Actor" awards at film festivals in the US and Europe for the impressive Rob Underhill short film EMPTY SPACE, and his newest film WOLF WHISTLE appears on a similar trajectory.
-Wiley is currently the Lehman Brady Visiting Professor at Duke University's Center for Documentary Studies and was featured at the 2009 Black Theatre Festival.
-He has been jury-selected for professional industry showcases by both the Midwest Arts Federation and South Arts.
-The theatrical adaptation of Dar He: The Story of Emmett Till is directed by Serena Ebhardt.
-Wiley's additional professional touring productions include Blood Done Sign My Name, One Noble Journey: A Box Marked Freedom, and five more original one-person/multi-character works.
-Wiley's newest play, The Parchman Hour, an ensemble performance commemorating the 50th anniversary of the Freedom Riders, begins touring in 2011.
+Wiley holds a Masters of Fine Arts from the University of North Carolina at Chapel Hill and has appeared on the Discovery Channel, The Learning Channel and the National Geographic Channel, profiled in Our State and American Theatre magazines, and was named an Indy Artist of the Year in 2012.
+He is a former Lehman Brady Visiting Professor at Duke University's Center for Documentary Studies has been jury-selected for professional industry showcases by both the Midwest Arts Federation, South Arts, Arts Northwest and Atlantic Presenters of Canada.

 In a Word…